TencentMediaLab/GME/GME Developer Manual/Android Developer Manual/Android SDK Developer Manual_intl.md

 | ITMG_ROOM_TYPE_HIGHQUALITY		|High-quality	|3|Speaker: media volume; headset: media volume	| To ensure optimum effect, it is recommended to enable HQ configuration with 48k sampling rate	| Super-high sound quality and relative high delay which is suitable for scenarios demanding high sound quality, such as music playback and online karaoke.	|

 - If you have special requirements on the sound quality for certain scenario, contact the customer service.
-- The sound effect in a game depends directly on the sampling rate set on the console.
+- The sound quality in a game depends directly on the sampling rate set on the console.
 Please confirm whether the sampling rate you set on the [console](https://console.cloud.tencent.com/gamegme) is suitable for the project's application scenario.

 #### Sample code